Umbria’s Rare, Fierce, and Delicious Sagrantino Wines

 If many wine publications are to be believed, Sagrantino is “probably Italy’s most tannic red wine.”
 This is a heavy burden for any varietal to bear.
 We find Sagrantino to be one of Italy’s most nuanced, while undeniably intense, wine grapes with chewy but well-polished tannins and gorgeous red and black fruit flavors.

-Sagrantino, like many native Italian grapes, has an uncertain history.
-It’s important to consider that the large chunk of history (roughly 1,000 years) between the fall of the Roman Empire and the Renaissance was a period of lost history.
+Sagrantino, like many native Italian grapes, has a complex and uncertain history.
+It’s essential to recognize that the vast expanse of history (roughly 1,000 years) between the fall of the Roman Empire and the Renaissance was a period of significant historical loss.
 From what we do know, Sagrantino appears to be a grape with an ancient history.

 There are written accounts of the grape we now call Sagrantino from the Middle Ages, while the name Sagrantino seems to have first appeared in 1598.
 It is nearly certain that from the 16th century through much of the 20th century, Sagrantino was used to create sweet wines.
-These wines were made with the appassimento technique, utilizing partially dried grapes to create a rich and complex wine.
+These wines were made using the appassimento technique, which involves partially drying grapes to create a rich and complex wine.
 When the DOC that features Sagrantino was created in 1977, it was for sweet wine, not dry red.

-Sagrantino is a native of Italy’s Umbria region – a land-locked region in Central Italy that’s bordered by Tuscany, Lazio, and Le Marche.
+Sagrantino is a native of Italy’s Umbria region – a landlocked region in Central Italy that borders Tuscany, Lazio, and Le Marche.
 More than 90% of all Sagrantino grown in Italy is grown in Umbria.
+There are many great wines made in Umbria, but this story focuses on the iconic Sagrantino variety.

 Sagrantino features in one appellation, Montefalco Sagrantino DOCG.
-Sagrantino is the solo grape utilized to create this dense, complex, and age-worthy wine.
+Sagrantino is the sole grape utilized to create this dense, complex, and age-worthy wine.
 This appellation was formerly part of the Montefalco DOC and was awarded its own designation in 1992.
 It was named Sagrantino di Montefalco, later becoming Montefalco Sagrantino in 2009.
-Sagrantino plays a supporting role in the wines of Montefalco Rosso DOC, blending with Sangiovese in quantities of no less than 10% and no more than 25%.
+Sagrantino plays a supporting role in the wines of Montefalco Rosso DOC, blending with Sangiovese in quantities ranging from 10% to 25%.

-Like many Italian varietals, Sagrantino was in danger of extinction.
+Like many Italian varietals, Sagrantino was on the verge of extinction.
 Arnaldo Caprai is often credited with reviving this grape.
 Caprai bought his estate in 1971 and planted 13.5 acres of Sagrantino in 1973.
-His wines are believed by many to be the gold standard of Sagrantino in Umbria.
+His wines are regarded by many as the gold standard of Sagrantino in Umbria.
+There are nearly 60 producers of Montefalco Sagrantino DOCG (some producing multiple expressions).
+There is a high standard in the appellation.

 Sagrantino has quite high polyphenol levels that contribute to its wines’ dark color and dense tannins.
-Sagrantino wines are described as abundant in aromas and flavors: red berries, red and black cherry, ginger, anise, cocoa, vanilla, and brown baking spices.
+Sagrantino wines are described as having abundant aromas and flavors, with notes of red berries, red and black cherries, ginger, anise, cocoa, vanilla, and brown baking spices.
 The famous tannins are surely plentiful but present themselves as well-polished and rarely astringent.

 Bottle of Montefalco Sagrantino